Travel in Borneo

 Since our tours all take place on the Malaysian part of Borneo, the only currency you will need is the Malaysian Ringgit.
 You can see current exchange rates here.
 Typically, no other form of currency is accepted.
 Also, for more information regarding ATMs and credit cards please see our Practicalities Section.

-What Is the Time Difference in Borneo?
+Time Difference in Borneo?

 Borneo time is GMT/UTC plus 8 hours.
 Check out the local time in Borneo here.
 The country code for Malaysian Borneo is +60.
 For information regarding internet connectivity and cellular service please see our Practicalities Section.